 - 2 Tbsp tomato paste

 - 1/8 tsp dried thyme (optional)

 - 1/2 tsp salt

 - 6 Tbsp milk

 - 2 Tbsp butter

 - 1 cup packed cheddar cheese, shredded (about 5 oz)

 - 2 cups small pasta, about 8 oz (ditalini if you’re shopping in store, or anelletti for the traditional O-shaped noodles)*

 - additional salt, to taste

-- Cook pasta noodles al dente according to the directions on the package.
+- Start with the pasta and cook, on medium-high, al dente, according to the directions on the package, stirring occasionally.